Written Evidence That Show Intent to Omit the Spouse

 Due to the responsibility of administering an estate, personal representatives may find themselves having to deal with many unexpected tasks.
 One task may be to defend the estate against a legal action brought by a surviving spouse.
 Further, this legal action can happen even if they are omitted from the decedent’s estate plan.

 California law provides for omitted spouses to receive a specific share of a spouse’s estate.
 However, this can be overturned if the estate can show specific evidence that the omission was intentional.

 Documents That Show Intent to Omit the Spouse From a Will

-To support that the decedent’s will shows intent to omit the spouse, it’s important to have written documentation.
-Hence, some examples of this written evidence include:
+To support the decedent will show the intent to omit a spouse.
+Consequently, in order to omit a spouse from a will, it is significant to have written documentation.
+Some examples of this written evidence include:

 - A specific clause stating the surviving spouse was intentionally omitted from the decedent’s estate plan.

-- A codicil to the will, if the marriage occurred after the deceased spouse had already executed their estate plan.
-In this codicil, a specific provision must state it was the deceased spouse’s intent to omit the surviving spouse.
+- A codicil to the will is if the marriage occurred after the deceased spouse had already executed their estate plan.
+In this codicil, a specific provision must state that the deceased spouse intended to omit the surviving spouse.

-- A specific statement contained in the will stating the surviving spouse is being omitted from the will because other transfers were made in lieu of leaving the surviving spouse assets under the terms of the will.
+- A specific statement contained in the will stating the surviving spouse is being omitted from the will because other transfers were made in place of leaving the surviving spouse’s assets under the terms of the will.
 Examples would include:

-- Naming the surviving spouse as a beneficiary of a life insurance policy.
+- To name the surviving spouse as a beneficiary of a life insurance policy

-- Naming the surviving spouse as the beneficiary of retirement plans.
+- Designating the surviving spouse as the beneficiary of retirement plans

 - A validly-executed prenuptial agreement that clearly states the deceased spouse’s intent to omit the surviving spouse.